 Under the Nasdaq Marketplace Rules, a director will qualify as an "independent director" if, in the opinion of our board, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 Our board has determined that none of Mses.
 Fanucci, Reitan and Schulman, Drs.
-Ausiello, Brandicourt, Hamburg and Sharp, and Mr. Pyott have a relationship which would interfere with the exercise of independent director" as defined under Nasdaq Rule 5605(a)(2).
+Ausiello, Brandicourt, Hamburg and Sharp, and Mr. Pyott have a relationship which would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is an "independent director" as defined under Nasdaq Rule 5605(a)(2).
 Mr. Bonney, who was appointed as executive chair of our board in August 2021, and Dr. Greenstreet, our chief executive officer since January 1, 2022, are not considered "independent" directors.
 Our board of directors has determined that each member of our audit committee, PC&C committee and nominating and corporate governance committee is independent within the meaning of the applicable director independence standards of the Nasdaq Global Select Market and the Exchange Act.
 In making such determination, our board considered relationships, if any, that each non-employee director or family member of such director has with Alnylam, their beneficial ownership of our outstanding common stock and other facts and circumstances our board deemed relevant in determining their independence.